 Orrick congratulates our litigation partners Jonathan Lopez and Darren Teshima on becoming Fellows of the American Bar Foundation, an honorary organization of attorneys, judges, law faculty and legal scholars whose public and private careers have demonstrated outstanding dedication to the welfare of their communities and to the highest principles of the legal profession.
-They join antitrust and competition partner Alex Okuliar who was named a Fellow earlier this year.

 Jonathan is an accomplished trial attorney in Orrick’s White Collar, Investigations, Securities Litigation & Compliance practice, focused on government enforcement actions, congressional inquiries, internal investigations and compliance.
 Before Orrick, he spent over 11 years at the Department of Justice serving in a number of capacities, including inaugural Deputy Chief of its Money Laundering & Bank Integrity Unit and as a Senior Trial Attorney in the Criminal Fraud Section.
 In addition to his practice, Jonathan serves as an adjunct professor at Georgetown University Law Center where he teaches a class on Federal Criminal Trial Strategy.